omkarkuppa/ptl_staging/Features/UsbC/UsbCCapsuleFeaturePkg/Readme.md

 ## Performance Impact
 Minor impact.
 Most could happen in FmpDeviceGetVersion() to get FW version since it's invoked every POST.
-If in the future Retimer FW version is read from Retimer FW during every POST, needs to reevalute performance impact.
+If in the future Retimer FW version is read from Retimer FW during every POST, needs to reevaluate performance impact.

 ## Common Optimizations
 Common size or performance tuning options for this feature.